NailAlex/SheduledEvent/README.md

 ```c++
 void SetEvent(unsigned long aDelayTime, unsigned long aCycleTime, void(*pCallbackFunction)(void), uint8_t aType);
 ```

 Set event parameters

-aDelayTime - time from Start() to real start running (also-called delayed start); Use EVENT_DELAYED for set this event type aCycledTime - cycle period time for cycled event(such as Render function); If the A flag EVENT_DELAYED is used, it starts to work after a delay else Run immidiately;
+aDelayTime - time from Start() to real start running (also-called delayed start); Use EVENT_DELAYED for set this event type

+aCycledTime - cycle period time for cycled event(such as Render function); If the A flag EVENT_DELAYED is used, it starts to work after a delay else Run immidiately;

 pCallbackFunction - mandatory external function for Callback;

 aType - Setup flags.
 Use EVENT_RUNONCE, EVENT_DELAYED, EVENT_CYCLED with "or" operand, example:
 ```c++
 uEvent.SetEvent(5000, 1000, RenderToSerial, EVENT_CYCLED | EVENT_DELAYED);
 ```

 Setup Event for 1 time per second render to serial port with 5 seconds delay.

 Also, time constants are provided for specifying the time:

 EVENT_SEC - one second (1000ms)

 EVENT_MIN - ome min (60000ms)

 EVENT_HOUR - one hour (3600000ms)

 and use it for setup 2 hour 14 min 12 sec delay with these call RunOnce event

 ```c++
 uEvent.SetEvent(EVENT_HOUR * 2 + EVENT_MIN * 14 + EVENT_SEC * 12, 0, ChangeTheCounter, EVENT_RUNONCE | EVENT_DELAYED);
 ```

+Use for Start/Stop event running:

 ```c++
 void Start();
 void Stop();
 ```

-Use for Start/Stop event running.
-If call Start() for RunOnce event, it stops after Callback func running;
+If call Start() for RunOnce event, it stops after Callback func activating;

 ```c++
 void loop() {